Randware/Wasome/compiler/Crates.md

 ## Description of the individual crates

-### typed_ast
+### ast
+The ast has two variants, who are implemented with generics: <br>
+1. Typed ast <br>
-The typed ast is the interface between the middle end and the codegen. <br>
+Is the interface between the middle end and the codegen. <br>
-It is self-typechecking and has traversal helpers to make using it easier. <br>
+It is also self-typechecking <br>
+2. Untyped ast <br>
+This one is more barebones and uses strings where a type would otherwise be <br>

+There are traversak helpers, who are available for both types <br>
 These traversal helpers allow an easy determination of all symbols available at a specific point in the ast